 As indicated above, all information collected and sent to Nyansa’s servers is collected by the crawler that is deployed in the customer’s network when the customer begins using the Voyance service.
 Much of the information collected, including most of the device-related data, is information exchanged through standard networking protocols.
 For instance, in order for a device to associate to a network it must transmit its MAC address (and device type, operating systems, and device name) to the network, and the network assigns the device an IP address.

 The crawler only collects the data necessary for Nyansa to make the Voyance service available to the customer, and Nyansa only uses the data collected to provide the Voyance service to the customer.

-All information transmitted from the crawler to Nyansa’s servers is done over an encrypted connection using Transport Layer Security (TLS) 1.0 (the successor to Secure Sockets Layer (SSL) encryption).
-All communications between the Voyance web applications and Nyansa’s back-end occurs over TLS 1.0, 1.1, and 1.2.
+All information transmitted from the crawler to Nyansa’s servers is sent over an encrypted connection using Transport Layer Security (TLS) 1.2 (the successor to Secure Sockets Layer (SSL) encryption).
+All communications between the Voyance web applications and Nyansa’s back-end occurs over TLS 1.1, and 1.2.
 All SSL certificates are uniquely generated for each customer account and are automatically provisioned.